davwright3/au_ootp_tournament_utilities/README.md

 - Simply select the processed CSV you want to see the data for and process the file.
 You can filter batters by position.
 Starter/reliever filtering will be in the next update.
 - All columns can be sorted by clicking on the header and will reverse (ascending/descending) when sorted again.
+- By default, no stat columns will be selected, the user is able to select as few or as many columns to select as the want
+  - Default stats always visible are CID, Title, Bat/Pitch side, and Plate Appearances/Innings Pitched

+### Basic Team Stats

+- After selecting a file, using the "Get Teams List" button will populate the dropdown with all the teams found in the file
+- You do not have to select your team, but doing so will highlight your team in the list to make it easier to find
+- Similar to the batting and pitching stats, the user is able to select which stats they want to view
+  - Default stats always visible are team games play, wins, losses and winning percentage

 ___
 # Release Information